 - Narrative therapy: Tree of Life Project, a quick guide to completing the Tree of Life project with clients.
 Recorded for the blog 'Firefly 255: Light in the Dark', which aims to increase mental health awareness and provide resources.
 Bremner, D. (2016).

-- Off The Record (OTR) Youth Counselling Croydon provides Covid-19 support for refugees during this pandemic.
-These include audio and video resources including breathing and relaxation exercises, how to cope with anxiety, ideas for good sleep etc., in a number of languages, prompting good mental health and wellbeing among refugee population.
+- OTR Croydon Refugee Service provides confidential counselling support to refugees, asylum seekers and forced migrants aged between 11-25 residing in Croydon.
+They work with a wide range of issues, including trauma, loss, self-harm, suicide, anxiety, isolation and sleep problems.
+In addition, there are audio and video resources including breathing and relaxation exercises, how to cope with anxiety, ideas for good sleep etc., in a number of languages, prompting good mental health and wellbeing among youth refugees.

 - Refugees / University of Oxford podcasts - audio and video.
 The link below provides access to podcasts broadcasting various events including talks and discussions on refugees and refugee related matters at conferences and seminars presented by social and health care professionals and academics with expert knowledge and experience of working with refugees.